CodeReclaimers/neat-python/docs/config_file.rst

   `DefaultStagnation.write_config` uses a default of 15 for ``species_elitism``, but the default by `DefaultStagnation.parse_config` is 0, which will override.

+.. index:: ! reproduction
-.. index:: ! reproduction DefaultReproduction
+.. index:: !
+DefaultReproduction

 [DefaultReproduction] section
 -----------------------------